-The Grade A corporate HQ office buildings designed by RMJM Dubai are located within the central Misk Forum district adjoining Al Mishrak – a significant mixed-use development in the heart of the city.
-The precinct is situated in a prime location to attract selected global corporations to occupy Misk City as their new HQ for the KSA.
+The Grade A corporate HQ office buildings designed by RMJM Dubai are located next to Al Mishraq – a significant mixed-use development in the heart of the City.
+The precinct is situated in a prime location to attract selected global corporations to occupy Mohammed Bin Salman Nonprofit City as their new HQ in Saudi Arabia.

-Open and integrated at street level, the innovative 26,398 sq.mt development comprises three office buildings which step down to a public realm.
-The site provides direct views and accessibility to the various features of the site: the wadi, the promenade with convenient pedestrian connections to the Misk foundation HQ & Conference center and the Ilumni museum via the forum pedestrian bridge and is a short walk to an upscale lifestyle hotel & serviced apartment building.
+Open and integrated at street level, the innovative 26,398 m2 development comprises of three office buildings which step down to a public realm.
+The site provides direct views and accessibility to the various features of the site: the Wadi, the promenade with convenient pedestrian connections to the Misk Foundation HQ and Conference Center and the ilmi Science Discovery and Innovation Center via the forum pedestrian bridge, which is also a short walk to an upscale lifestyle hotel and serviced apartment building.

-The conceptual approach was to create a ‘family’ of buildings bound by common design elements.
+The conceptual approach was to create a family of buildings bound by common design elements.
 The office premises are laid out in a way to create visual connections between the ground level and offices above while drawing greenery deep into the site.
-The use of glazing, and perforated aluminum panels unifies the scheme.
+The use of glazing, and perforated aluminium panels unifies the scheme.